 Hill, C.G.
 (2016).
 Pre-Colonial foodways.
 In Wallach, J.J., Swindall, L.R., & Wise, M.D.
 (Eds.)
 The Routledge History of American Foodways (pp. 9-22).
 London: Routledge Press.

-So, in order to help turn hucha into sami, we must engage in reciprocal relationships.
-But how do we identify relationships where we can practice reciprocity?
-There are a variety of books sharing different rituals and practices.
-For example is one tool put together by The Ayni School, an institution active in the Boston Area managed by a group of community activists with experience in the immigrant rights civil issue.
-These young activists are not only experienced on their own accord, but they also work closely with elders found in the Amazon and the Andes mountains, learning from them as they engage on a mission to help share this wisdom passed down by thousands of generations of our Andean brethren.
-Their tool helps us to better understand our relationships by taking a closer look at three types of relationships.
-One is between you and other members of your community, working on growing trust and genuine communication.
-Another is between you and the history of humanity through our ancestral connections, building on the knowledge our ancestors left, developing it for future genrations.
-And thirdly, through our connection with Mother Earth, Pachamama, by learning to live among the cycles of our home.
-By seeking to achieve equal exchanges and reciprocal cycles between all these relationships, we create systems that turn heavy energy into lighter energy, achieving Ayni and harmony in the world.
-By seeking to develop trust, communication, and equal exchanges in these relationships, we reconnect with the universe and flow in sami.
+So, in order to help turn hucha into sami, we must engage in reciprocal relationships with the universe.
+But how do we identify relationships where we can practice reciprocity in a complex universe?
+There are a variety of rituals and practices from different cultures that can help you reconnect with the universe.
+One practice is provided by the Ayni School.
+The Ayni school is part of an institution active in the Boston Area and managed by a group of community activists with experience in the immigrant rights civil issue.
+These young activists are not only experienced on their own accord, but also work closely with elders in the Amazon and the Andes mountains.
+The activists learn from the elders, and thereby engage in a mission to help share this wisdom passed down through thousands of generations of our Andean brethren.
+The practice involves taking a closer look at three types of relationships: One is between you and other members of your community, working on growing trust and genuine communication.
+Another is between you and the history of humanity through ancestral connections, building on the knowledge one's ancestors left, developing it for future generations.
+And thirdly, through your connection with Mother Earth, Pachamama, and learning to live among the cycles of one's home.
+By seeking to achieve equal exchanges and reciprocal cycles within all these relationships, we create systems that turn heavy energy into lighter energy, consequently contributing to Ayni, or harmony.
+Through developing trust, communication, and equal exchanges in these differing relationships, we reconnect with the universe and flow in sami.

-This philosophy can also be used to examine the societal systems of today, such as Capitalism.
-Through the philosophical view of Ayni we can see Capitalism as the culmination of centuries of relationships that do not practice reciprocity but instead practice unequal exchanges of energy.
+We can use this to examine the societal systems of today, such as Capitalism.
+Through the philosophical principle of Ayni, we can see Capitalism as the culmination of centuries of relationships that do not practice reciprocity, but instead practice unequal exchanges of energy.
 Throughout history, humanity has formed systems based on the idea that one group dominates another through the use of force or control, and then benefits from the production of others.
-We see it with the idea of neighborhood gangs taking money from their localities through fear or force.
-If a gang decides to continue getting that money, they must find a way to control or dominate the neighborhood by fighting off other interested parties or by manipulating the oppressed.
-Instead of exchanging cooperatively and evenly between parties, one group seeks to dominate others, receiving the energy of others without reciprocating this energy back.
+We see it with the idea of city mobsters taking money from their localities through fear or force.
+If a the group decides to continue getting that money through exploitative means as opposed to cooperation and reciprocity, then they must find a way to continue to control or dominate the city through fighting off other interested parties or by manipulating the oppressed.

 Over time, these systems grow into nation-states that oppress individuals and benefit a select few.
-This system is referred to as Empire by the Ayni School, and the system of Empire grew with the invention of currency by creating economic systems that do not reciprocate.
+This system is referred to as Empire by the Ayni School.
+The system of Empire grew with the invention of currency, and by creating economic systems that do not reciprocate.
 To better understand the interrelation between empire and currency we start with the beginning as told by Historian Fabian Scheidler: